Runhappy: Honors

 McIngvale tirelessly promotes Runhappy in racing ads, and Runhappy also became the title sponsor of the Kentucky Downs racing meet, which stages a short meet each summer on a European-style turf course.
 The meet is believed to be the first in the USA to be sponsored by a racehorse, and one of the first to have a title sponsorship of any kind.
 The sponsorship was renewed in 2020.

+In 2018, the Diablo Stakes, an annual Grade III American Thoroughbred horse race in New York City, was renamed the Runhappy Stakes in honor of the champion sprint horse.